-I am an experienced lighting artist with over a decade of AAA experience in the field of real-time rendering.
-I have a strong technical and artistic background and I specialize in lighting, level beautification, UX, tools design, and workflow improvements.
+I am an experienced technical artist with over a decade of AAA experience in the field of real-time rendering.
+I specialize in lighting, level beautification, tools design, and workflow improvements.
 I hold a BSc in Computer Science from the University of Fribourg.

-I have worked on award-winning games and large AAA productions, such as the Crysis series, Ryse: Son of Rome, Grand Theft Auto V and Red Dead Redemption 2.
-Therefore, I have a great understanding of the art, lighting and tools requirements for many types of projects, from highly scripted cinematic experiences to large-scale open worlds, as well as competitive multiplayer games.
+I have worked on award-winning games and large AAA productions including the Crysis series, Ryse: Son of Rome, Grand Theft Auto V and Red Dead Redemption 2.
+Therefore, I have a proven understanding of the art, lighting and tools requirements for many types of projects, from highly scripted cinematic experiences to large-scale open worlds, as well as competitive multiplayer games.